FindMySchool LogoFindMySchool

 Central Northampton location limits traditional boarding autonomy.
 Unlike rural boarding schools with insulated campuses, Bosworth is urban.
 The racecourse and town centre are accessible on foot; this is a strength for worldliness but a departure from the cloistered prep-school model some families expect.

-Bosworth is a non-traditional independent school that punches above its weight for sixth form academics whilst deliberately prioritising accessibility and global perspective over elite selectivity.
+Bosworth is a non-traditional independent school that deliberately prioritises accessibility and global perspective over elite selectivity.
 The March 2025 ISI inspection confirmed standards compliance.
-A-level results (57% A*-B) and the strong international university pipeline make it a viable choice for post-16 students, particularly those who value pastoral support, small classes, and intercultural friendship.
-GCSE results are a caveat; this is not a school for families targeting traditional academic excellence metrics at 16.
-Instead, it suits pupils ready to thrive in diverse, supportive environments with flexible curricula and genuine university preparation.
-Best suited to internationally minded families, pupils navigating English language acquisition, and those seeking non-selective but academically rigorous post-16 pathways.
+A-level results (40% A*-B) and the international university-preparation culture make it a viable choice for some post-16 students, particularly those who value pastoral support, small classes, and intercultural friendship.
+GCSE results are no longer described by the ranking as lower-band, but families should still test how well the model fits pupils targeting traditional academic excellence metrics at 16.
+It suits pupils ready to thrive in diverse, supportive environments with flexible curricula and university preparation.
+Best suited to internationally minded families, pupils navigating English language acquisition, and those seeking non-selective but structured post-16 pathways.
 The main consideration is honest assessment of whether your child's learning needs align with a cohort spanning mixed academic starting points and whether the global culture resonates with your family's priorities.

 Yes, with important caveats.
 The March 2025 ISI inspection confirmed the school met all required standards.
-A-level results are solid, with 57% of grades at A*-B, outperforming the England average of 47%.
-GCSE results are below the England average, placing it in the lower 40% of schools in England.
-The school's strength lies in sixth form academics, pastoral care, and global diversity.
-If you prioritize traditional selective schooling, this is not your fit; if you value inclusivity and rigorous post-16 preparation, it merits serious consideration.
+A-level results are more modest in the latest data, with 40% of grades at A*-B. GCSE academic outcomes rank 1,344th of 3,895 in England.
+The school's strength lies in pastoral care, global diversity, and a structured post-16 pathway.
+If you prioritize traditional selective schooling, this is not your fit; if you value inclusivity and international preparation, it merits serious consideration.

 Exact fees are published on the school's admissions page and vary by course (Year 7-9 secondary, GCSE, A-level, University Foundation Programme).
 Two annual instalments are required; alternative arrangements are negotiable directly with the Headmaster.
 Scholarships and means-tested bursaries are available; early application for bursaries is advised.